 The Radiologic Technology Program is a full-time, two-year Associate of Applied Science (AAS) degree program.
-It is a collaborative program with Mansfield University’s Department of Health Sciences.
+It is a collaborative program with Commonwealth University Mansfield Campus, Department of Health and Exercise Science.
 Students spend the first semester on the campus in Mansfield, PA, and the remaining three semesters plus two summer sessions at Robert Packer Hospital in Sayre, PA, where they complete classroom and clinical experience.

-The Mansfield University Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-The Mansfield University program was most recently accredited in 2015 for a period of 8 years.
+The Commonwealth University Mansfield Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Commonwealth University program was most recently accredited in 2015 for a period of 8 years.
 The program received continuing accreditation in 2019 after submitting its Interim report to the JRCERT.
 The next program accreditation review by the JRCERT will take place in 2023.

 The Joint Review Committee on Education in Radiologic Technology (JRCERT)